 City of Winnipeg Building Permit 1516/1923, City of Winnipeg Archives.

 A History of Education of the Icelanders in Manitoba by Roy Herbert Ruth, MEd thesis, University of Manitoba, 1960.

-We thank Janis Magnusson for providing additional information used here.
+We thank Nathan Kramer and Janis Magnusson for providing additional information used here.

 This page was prepared by Gordon Goldsborough.